wnmurphy/wnmurphy.github.io/_posts/2023-09-26-leetcode-219-contains-duplicate-ii.md

 ## Discussion

-We're looking for numerically identical elements in a list, but we have an additional criterium for the relationship of their indices if we find a match: that the absolute value of index 1 minus index 2 be less than or equal to some limit `k`.
+We're looking for numerically identical elements in a list, but we have an additional criterion for the relationship of their indices if we find a match: that the absolute value of index 1 minus index 2 be less than or equal to some limit `k`.

 What happens to this absolute value as we iterate through a list of length 3?